 - Alternate layering dough pieces and apple chunks in the bundt pan until all dough pieces are coated.
 Pour any remaining butter over the top.
 Cover the pan with sprayed plastic wrap and let rise up to 1 hour, or until the dough almost reaches the top of the pan. (*See note for overnight option.)

 - Bake in a preheated 350˚F oven for 30-35 minutes, or until golden brown and bread is cooked completely where dough pieces touch together.
 Cover with foil if it's browning faster than the dough is baking.

 - Remove from oven and immediately invert the bundt pan onto a large plate.
 Be careful not to spill any of the hot and sticky butter-sugar mixture.
 Allow bread to cool slightly, about 5 minutes.

 - GLAZE: Whisk together the powdered sugar and apple juice, milk, or water in a small bowl.
 Add maple or vanilla extract.
 Drizzle over the slightly cooled monkey bread.
 Enjoy while warm.
 Store any leftovers in a container with a lid in the refrigerator.
 Nuke leftovers in the microwave for 10-15 seconds before eating.

 *Can prepare the day before and leave in the refrigerator overnight, then bake in the morning.
+(Bread will rise in the refrigerator overnight.)
 Allow bread to come to room temperature while the oven is heating up.
+Then bake as directed.